-EventSentry’s filtering mechanism is one of the most powerful and flexible available on the market today and can satisfy almost any scenario.
+EventSentry’s filtering mechanism is one of the most powerful and flexible available on the market today and can be configured with an easy to use graphical interface.
 Send event log messages by SMTP email or via syslog, write them to a database or text/html file, (re)start a process or service in response to an event or launch a script or process.

 Events can be matched by their basic properties (e.g. event source, category, event id, event message) and by insertion strings inside event messages; wild card matching as well as regular expression matching is also possible.
 This allows for fine-grained filtering, even supporting numerical comparisons as well as interpreting text inside events as usernames or file names.
 For example, you can be notified only if a user name that appears inside an event is a member of a specific group, or when a file name that appears inside an event matches a checksum.

-Additional event log monitoring features include filter thresholds which allow you to become notified when a certain number of events appear during a certain time interval (e.g. more than 10 login failures in 1 minute).
-Filter thresholds can also be used to ignore repetitive events when they reach a certain count.
+Filter thresholds allow you to become notified when a certain number of events appear during a certain time interval (e.g. more than 10 login failures in 1 minute).
+Filter thresholds can also be used to suppress events when they reach a certain count.

 The recurring event feature allows you to become notified when one or more events do not occur during a preset time period or interval.
 For example, you can get notified if a periodically logged event is not occurring, or if a specific task (e.g. a backup) didn’t run.